lima1756/NumericMethodsProject/readme.md

 # Team

 * Luis Ivan Morett Arevalo - A01634417
-* Juan Daniel Rubio
+* Juan Daniel Rubio Camacho - A01633924
-* Juan Pablo Velazco
+* Juan Pablo Velazco Velazquez - A00368753

 # How to run